-The fact being however that very little people actually understand the subject or even know how a “Cat” looks.
+It is true that very few people actually understand this subject or even know how a “Cat” looks like.

 The engine’s exhaust emissions can be influenced at three points.